Potassium is a mineral that your body needs to work properly. It is a type of electrolyte.

 Fruits that contain significant amounts of potassium include citrus fruits, cantaloupe, bananas, kiwi, prunes, and apricots.
 Dried apricots contain more potassium than fresh apricots.

-Milk, yogurt, and nuts are also excellent sources of potassium.
+Milk, yogurt, and nuts are also good sources of potassium.

 People with kidney problems, particularly those on dialysis, should not eat too many potassium-rich foods.
-Your health care provider will recommend a special diet.
+Your health care provider will recommend a potassium-restricted diet if you need it.

 Having too much or too little potassium in your body can cause serious health problems.

 A low blood level of potassium is called hypokalemia.
 It can cause weak muscles, abnormal heart rhythms, and a slight rise in blood pressure.
 You may have hypokalemia if you: